RicArch97/sway-dotfiles/README.md

 # sway-dotfiles

-Personal dorfiles for my Sway desktop on Void linux.
+Personal dotfiles for my Sway desktop on Void linux.